thooton/secure-notepad/README.md

 After=network.target

 [Service]
-ExecStart=/usr/bin/node dist/index.js
+Type=simple
+ExecStart=./linux/bin/secure_notepad_server start
+ExecStop=./linux/bin/secure_notepad_server stop
 Restart=always
 RestartSec=10 #wait 10sec before restart
 User=root
 Group=root
-WorkingDirectory=/root/secure-notepad/server
+WorkingDirectory=/root/secure-notepad/sbuild

 [Install]
 WantedBy=multi-user.target
 ```

-## Security details
+## Security

 When the user sends their notes to the server for storage, they also send their password.
 The server hashes the password with Argon2id (via [node-argon2](https://github.com/ranisalt/node-argon2)), and utilizes it as an AES-256 encryption key for the user's notepad data, which is stored in its database.

 In addition, the client and the server will, when sending sensitive data, communicate using a hybrid RSA and AES encryption system (as described in [this StackOverflow answer](https://stackoverflow.com/a/5868456/6917530)) in order to minimize the risk of sensitive data being stored in plain text e.g. in web server logs, and to provide a rudimentary protection against request logging by malicious extensions.

-For RSA, on the client side, [jsencrypt](https://github.com/travist/jsencrypt) is used, while [node-rsa](https://github.com/rzcoder/node-rsa) is used server-side.
-The security of jsencrypt's RNG is described in [this pull request](https://github.com/travist/jsencrypt/pull/6).
-The encryption scheme used is PKCS1.

-For AES, [aes-js](https://github.com/ricmoo/aes-js) is used on both the client and server side.
-The mode of operation is CTR.
-256-bit keys are used, specific to each request, and on the client side are generated using the jsencrypt RNG.
+For RSA and AES, on the client-side, [forge](https://github.com/digitalbazaar/forge) is used, while on the server-side, [apoc](https://github.com/coderdan/apoc) is used.
+RSA keys are 4096-bit, AES is AES-GCM.

-As an aside, although the client stores the user password as a Javascript variable, it is stored in its encrypted form, and so if extracted cannot be used to gain access to other applications or websites.
+Although the client stores the user password as a Javascript variable, it is stored in its encrypted form, and so if extracted cannot be used to gain access to other applications or websites.

 ## Development